 Acquired intangible assets with definite lives are amortized over their estimated useful lives.
-The Company amortizes intangible assets on a straight-line basis with definite lives over periods ranging from one and a half to five and a half years.
+The Company amortizes intangible assets on a straight-line basis with definite lives over periods ranging from one and a half to seven years.

 Intangible assets with definite lives are reviewed for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.
 Recoverability of these assets is measured by comparison of their carrying amounts to future undiscounted cash flows the assets are expected to generate.
 If such assets are considered to be impaired, the impairment to be recognized equals the amount by which the carrying value of the assets exceeds its fair market value.
-The Company did not record any impairments during the years ended December 31, 2015, 2016 and 2017.
+The Company did not record any impairments during the years ended December 31, 2016, 2017 and 2018.